 - Before & after photos: This one is always a hit.
 Share before and after photos of the space you have designed so your followers can see what a great job you’ve done.
 If the transformation is impressive, you might get a client or two out of it!

-- Use proper hashtags: This one’s very important.
+- Use hashtags for interior design: This one’s very important.
 You NEED to use proper hashtags, otherwise your posts won’t be seen by the right people.
 Use hashtags related to interior design (e.g., #interiordesign #kitchendesign…) so you show up in the hashtag search results.
 You can also tag manufacturers and paint companies whose products you’ve used in your designs.

 Learn more about promoting your designs on Instagram here.